Writing Your First Limnoria Plugin¶

 the Class = Random

 statement at the end of the file).
-It is helpful to fill
+Note that the docstring

 plugin help <plugin name>